DataDog/integrations-core/supervisord/README.md

 #   socket: unix:///var/run//supervisor.sock
 ```

 Use the `proc_names` and/or `proc_regex` options to list processes you want the Agent to collect metrics on and create service checks for.
 If you don't provide either option, the Agent tracks _all_ child processes of supervisord.
-If you provide both options, the Agent tracks processes from both lists.
+If you provide both options, the Agent tracks processes from both lists (i.e. the two options are not mutually exclusive).

 See the [example check configuration](https://github.com/DataDog/integrations-core/blob/master/supervisord/conf.yaml.example) for comprehensive descriptions of other check options.